 - Clear Quick Access folders using Command Prompt

-Let us see how to both of these.
+Let us see how to do both of these.
+Before you begin, create a system restore point first.

 1] Clear Recent App Data in two folders